Anjali Lavania

-Anjali Lavania is an Indian model, a holistic life coach and a film actress.
+Anjali Lavania is an Indian model, actress, disc jockey and spiritual life coach.
 She made her acting debut in the 2011 Telugu film Panjaa, starring Pawan Kalyan.

 Career

 Anjali Lavania hails from Mumbai, Maharashtra, India.
-Her mother is a well known model and Miss Cochin from Kerala, while her father is from Nainital and served the Indian Navy as a Naval Aviator.
+Her mother is a model from Kerala, while her father is from Nainital and served in the Indian Navy as a naval aviator.

-Anjali, started off as a model for Roopam campaign and Sheetal Design Studio at Mumbai.
-Anjali is particularly active in the Eco-Green movement, she was featured in the Los Angeles Times for the Eco-nouveau show, during LA fashion week adorning the bridal, newspaper ensemble by British Designer Gary Harvey that was showcased at the MOMA in NYC.
+Anjali started off as a model for Roopam campaign and Sheetal Design Studio in Mumbai.
+She has modeled internationally for fashion designers Lotta Stensson, Ashaka Givens, Christopher Kane and Gary Harvey.She has walked the runway in New York and LA fashion weeks, Anjali is particularly active in the Eco-Green movement, she was featured in the Los Angeles Times for the Eco-nouveau show, during LA fashion week adorning the bridal, newspaper ensemble by British Designer Gary Harvey that was showcased at the MOMA in NYC.

-Anjali has modeled internationally for fashion designers Lotta Stensson, Ashaka Givens, Christopher Kane and Gary Harvey.
-She has modeled for magazines like Instyle, Marie Claire, Elle, GQ, Verve, M, Femina, Vogue.
-She has studied acting at the Joanne Baron, DW Brown studio.

-She did the Autumn Winter campaign for Provogue.
-She has also modeled for Pantaloons, Mahindra Xylo, Titan with Aamir Khan and Levis with Imran Khan.
-She is featured in Kingfisher calendar 2010 and 2011, along with hosting the Making of the Kingfisher calendar in 2011.
-She was featured in the list of Times 50 Most Desirable Men & 50 Most Desirable Women of 2010.

-In 2011, she was cast by director Vishnuvardhan to portray a lead female character alongside Pawan Kalyan in his Telugu directorial Panjaa.

-In June 2012, Anjali won her first acting award at the very prestigious Cinemaa Awards for her Confident Debut in Panjaa opposite Pawan Kalyan.
-This award was presented to her by Nagarjuna.